 Board Vice President

 Kavitha, a published author and policy analyst, is the first woman in her family not to enter an arranged marriage.
-Kavitha serves as a senior fellow at the World Policy Institute, where she writes and lectures widely on global migration, and she works as a research director at a risk-consulting firm.
+Kavitha serves as a senior fellow at the World Policy Institute in New York City, where she writes and lectures widely on global migration.

 Kavitha is the author of Muslims of Metropolis: The Stories of Three Immigrant Families in the West (Rutgers University Press 2008).
 She has taught courses in writing, economics and migration at NYU’s Center for Global Affairs, and has consulted for both financial services firms and social justice organizations.
 She has worked as a journalist in the U.S., Germany and India, including as a columnist for Newsday, and she has contributed to two volumes on global migration.